This event took place on Wednesday 18 August. The recording is now available on this page.

 Are you interested in becoming a speaker at one of our future events?
 Visit this page to submit your self-nomination.

 About the webinar

 As we head towards COP26, the global summit which will bring parties together to accelerate action towards the goals of the Paris Agreement and the UN Framework Convention on Climate Change, we are looking at the way different countries and segments of the population are affected and responding to the challenges.

-In this panel webinar, we will consider how climate change is affecting girls’ education around the world, an issue that the Malala Fund have raised recently:
+In this webinar, our panel discussed how climate change is affecting girls’ education around the world, an issue that the Malala Fund have raised recently: